-Buying a House in Recession: Pros, Cons, and Expert Advice
+Buying a House in a Recession: Pros, Cons, and Expert Advice

 In this comprehensive guide, I’m going to talk about the pros and cons of buying a house in a recession, so before you make any decisions, you’ll want to read this first.

-Hi, Ramit Sethi here, entrepreneur, personal finance adviser, and founder of IWT, and I’m here to talk to you about an important decision that you might be facing right now – whether or not to buy a house in a recession.
+Let’s talk about an important decision that you might be facing right now – whether or not to buy a house in a recession.

 There are definitely pros and cons to consider, so stay tuned and I’ll break it all down for you, and help you make the best decision for your family.